aiven/aiven-docs/docs/platform/howto/tag-resources.md

 Use tags to add metadata to Aiven resources to categorize them or run custom logic on them.
 Tags can be attached to projects and services.

+Typical uses include:

+- Tagging for governance to deploy services with specific tags only.
+- Tagging for internal cost reporting, ownership, allocation, accountability, etc.

 A tag is a key/value pair, where:

 - **key**: A case-sensitive string that much match